Skip to content

 Tab thru menu links.
 Enter key for site map

 This website will assist you in understanding the Graduate Assistant (GA) positions that are available in the Division of Student Affairs and a few outside.
-Throughout this website, you will see many references to the Graduate Assistant Preview Program (GAPP) which is a, by invitation interview opportunity which may be a part of your application process.
-If you are unable to make it to GAPP weekend, there are still opportunities available to you; however, it is mandatory that you visit our beautiful campus at some point to receive an assistantship offer.
+Throughout this website, you will see many references to the Graduate Assistant Preview Program (GAPP) which is a, by invitation interview opportunity which will be a part of your application process.
+If you are unable to make it to GAPP weekend, there are still opportunities available to you; however, we hope that you visit our beautiful campus at some point to really understand the App State experience.

 Graduate school deadlines are February 1st, April 1st and July 1st, but these deadlines vary by department.